Using NordVPN for iPlayer Access

 Here’s a quick example of how everything should work, here we’re using NordVPN for our BBC iPlayer access.

-Which NordVPN Server for iPlayer?
+Which NordVPN iPlayer Server Should You Use?

-Don’t use the Auto Connect feature to allocate you a UK based server if you want to watch the BBC instead try one of these servers –
+Don’t use the Auto Connect feature to allocate you a UK based server if you want to watch the BBC iPlayer instead try one of these servers –

 To find a specific server, click on the magnifier glass icon and search for server name or number.